 With the industry working towards being Net Zero by 2040 and the environment coming into sharp focus as part of the Government’s Path to Sustainable Farming Transition Plan, there’s never been a more important time to tackle the environmental impact of heifer rearing.

 Dr Jean Margerison, Associate Professor of Ruminant Nutrition at Nottingham University, believes protein feeding in particular needs to be addressed considering soya’s potential impact on the environment.
 This is coupled with the fact cattle can secrete over 45% of the protein they eat.

 She believes the answer lies in making better use of homegrown forage and balancing it with quality, British-sourced proteins to help achieve good heifer growth rates, first calving age and maturity, whilst lowering feed protein imports.
 Thinking about the quality and degradability of dietary protein, rather than crude protein content alone, is key to hitting target growth rates and performance, and is one of the main areas being looked at in the study.

 “We may also get better mammary development as a result of the higher DUP and thus metabolisable protein (MP) supply.
 It is possible that the improved amino acid supply will also benefit growth, lean tissue and mammary gland development,” Jean adds.

 Getting protein feeding right in the pubertal stage should lead to greater milk yields when heifers enter production and better feed conversion efficiency.
 The fact they enter milk production quicker and are more productive should also be a big plus.
-More importantly their maturity and weight at first calving ensures better fertility, lower claw related disorders and lower replacement rates.
+More importantly, their maturity and weight at first calving ensure better fertility, lower claw-related disorders and lower replacement rates.

-Speak your local Mole Valley Feed Solutions’ nutritionist for advice on heifer feeding or call the Feed & Nutritionists Line on 01278 444829
+Speak with your local Mole Valley Feed Solutions’ nutritionist for advice on heifer feeding or call the Feed & Nutritionists Line on 01278 444829.